 - Discharge or bleeding from the nipple that occurs without squeezing the nipple.

-- A change in the nipple, such as a scaly or crusty look or a nipple that draws inward.
+- A change in the nipple, such as a scaly or crusty look or a nipple that pulls inward.

-Cancer that recurs in another part of your body, such as your lungs, is called distant recurrence.
-With distant recurrence, you may have some of the same symptoms as metastatic breast cancer.
+Cancer that comes back in another part of your body, such as your lungs, is called distant recurrence.
+With this type, you may have some of the same symptoms as metastatic breast cancer.

 Metastatic breast cancer